-Nepal’s climate is influenced by maritime and continental factors and climatic conditions vary from one place to another in accordance with their geographical features so Climate in Nepal for Trekking is quite changing whenever you go uphill of Mountain region and downhills of the Terai region.
+The climate in Nepal for Trekking changes and vary from time to time.
+Nepal’s climate is influenced by maritime, continental factors, and climatic conditions.
+The climate in Nepal for Trekking is quite changing whenever you go uphill in the Mountain region and downhills of the Terai region.

 a) High Season: March-May and September – November